 Probably the most widely-used oil in cooking, olive oil is pressed from fresh olives.
 It's…

 - 2 slices granary or wholegrain bread, cut on the diagonal

-- 2 good-quality free-range pork sausage, minimum 86% pork
+- 2 good-quality free-range pork sausages, minimum 86% pork

-- 2 free-range, omega-3 rich egg, room temperature
+- 2 free-range, omega-3 rich eggs, room temperature

 The ultimate convenience food, eggs are powerhouses of nutrition, packed with protein and a…